 PHOTO: VU PHUONG

 Mr. Nguyen Hoang Quoc Thien, owner of Cu Ly bakery, said that his family has been selling bread for more than 50 years and he is the third generation.
 "This year's festival is much more bustling than last year's, with a lot of customers.
-To ensure quality, we only sell the meatloaf on the same day, and we are used to cutting the meatloaf so each piece is as neat as if cut by machine.
+To ensure quality, we only sell ham on the same day.
+We cut the ham with our hands so each piece is neat as if cut by machine.
 Through the festival, we help promote the brand to people and tourists at home and abroad," he shared.

 PHOTO: VU PHUONG